Terms & Conditions

 This list is not exhaustive and the Company reserves the right to exclude any User from a jurisdiction whose regulations would prohibit the operation, deployment and use of LYZI or the Services.

-ARTICLE 22 - User warranties
+ARTICLE 21 – User Guarantee

 The User indemnifies the Company against the consequences of any complaints, claims, actions and/or demands whatsoever that the Company may suffer as a result of the User's breach of any of its obligations or warranties hereunder.